Matleo/MLPython2Java/Maschine Learning/NeuralNetwork/Estimator/MNISTClassifier/README.md

 The `tensorflow.estimator` framework is a high level API, sitting on top of the low level tensorflow API.
 Tensorflow 1.3 currently includes the `tf.estimator` and the `tf.contrib.learn.Estimator`.
 Don't use the second module, as it is deprecated.
 ## Building a model with Estimator
 ### Premade  Estimators
-Tensorflow comes with a few premade, general Estimators, for regression or classification problems with a linear or dense neural network.
+Tensorflow comes with a few premade, general Estimators for regression or classification problems using either a linear model or a dense neural network.
 You can find a guide on how to create a model with a premade Estimator [here](https://www.tensorflow.org/programmers_guide/estimators).

 I created my [Feed Forward Neural Network](https://github.com/Matleo/MLPython2Java/tree/develop/Maschine%20Learning/NeuralNetwork/Estimator/MNISTClassifier/FFNN) for the MNIST dataset with a premade `DNNClassifier`.